Frequently asked questions

 How long is the school year?

-The school year is 180 days long and since the Brooklyn Charter School is co-located in a Department of Education (DOE) building, we follow the DOE calendar with all conventional holidays and vacation periods.
+The school year is 180 days long and since The Brooklyn Charter School is co-located in a Department of Education (DOE) building, we follow the DOE calendar with all conventional holidays and vacation periods.

 Do you provide transportation to school?

 Students who live within a 5-mile radius of the school are provided with Yellow Bus service.
 Other students are provided with MTA Bus & train passes.
+We have bus matrons on each school bus to ensure students safety to and from school.